Keep track of what you change today in Azure DevOps to help you troubleshoot tomorrow.

-TL;DR: Take copious notes when you change something in VSTS, every time the opportunity presents itself.
+TL;DR: Take copious notes when you change something in your Azure DevOps projects, every time the opportunity presents itself.

-Clearly, there are far more than 10 Practical Tips for Azure and Visual Studio Team Services - especially with a platform constantly improving itself - in fact, I thought of another one while troubleshooting the Figaro build/deployment process today.
+Clearly, there are far more than 10 Practical Tips for Azure and Azure Devops - especially with a platform constantly improving itself - in fact, I thought of another one while troubleshooting the Figaro build/deployment process today.

 If you're not familiar with it, Figaro, in its current implementation, is a C++/CLI integration layer to Oracle Berkeley DB XML, an embedded, native XML database that runs in your application process.
 This platform consists of an XQuery language engine (XQilla), an XML parser (Xerces), and of course the Berkeley DB XML database engine that drives everything.
 I put together the initial build/release process for this product in VSTS back in early 2016; previously it all had been done manually, and while I don't like thinking back to those days personally, the process has been moderately complex, and a good topic for another post.

 It gets very easy to dive into your build or release processes and start making incremental tweaks here and there in the hopes of resolving whatever issue you're currently facing; over time, however, you may find yourself looking a bit dumbfounded at your builds and releases, wondering how things are working at all.